-Parents must be willing to approach counseling/mediation with an open mind and be willing to listen.
-Parents must complete the required co-parenting seminar (2 Parents – 2 Homes) unless otherwise prearranged with counselor/mediator.
-Parents who are open and listen to the counselor/mediator and their ex-spouse/partner are the ones who are able to reach a settlement and develop a mutually satisfactory parenting plan.
+Parents must be willing to approach counseling with an open mind and be willing to listen.
+Parents must complete the required co-parenting seminar (2 Parents – 2 Homes) unless otherwise pre-arranged with counselor.
+Parents who are open and listen to the counselor and their ex-spouse/partner, are the ones who are able to reach a settlement and develop a mutually satisfactory parenting plan.
 Those who believe there is only one solution to custody and visitation issues are usually fairly stubborn and generally refuse to compromise.
 Parents need to come prepared to be open and to brainstorm options until a solution that works is discovered with a win-win situation for everyone, especially the children.

 Parents should come prepared with several options.
 They should do their homework before sessions.
 Both parents need to think about and write out a proposal that you can refer to in the counseling session(s).
 This prevents overlooking something that is important to a parent during the process.
 Parents should understand their child(ren)’s needs and stay focused on these needs.
 They should be aware of the impact parental conflict has on children.
 When parents are in agreement and working together productively it allows the children an example of a positive functional relationship they can carry into their future.
 Counseling is not the place to focus on the other parent, it is about the child(ren).
 Counseling progress usually breaks down when parents argue about the “he said – she said” issues between them.
 It is not a place to rehash old marital/relational issues but a place to solve parenting problems after divorce or separation.